 Where the cost leadership and differentiation seek a competitive advantage “in a broad range of industry segments,” focus strategies aim at a narrow segment, either through a cost advantage (cost focus) or differentiation (differentiation focus).

-The focus strategy can be broken down in two sub-categories:
+The focus strategy can be broken down into two sub-categories:

 - Cost focus.